EN

 630-682-3846

 The Interim Overnight Housing Program offers families and individuals a safe environment.
-The spirit of hospitality is a priority, as well as respect for each person.
-Volunteers assist staff in providing dinner, breakfast, and a bag lunch; sleeping space; and support activities.
+Volunteers assist staff in providing dinner, breakfast, and a bag lunch, sleeping space, and support activities.

 630-682-1910